Tropical North Queensland offers an immense variety of activities.

 Many of those activities can be experienced independently or on guided tours.
 Below is a list of websites hopefully helping and inspiring you:

-and David Mead for guided birdwatching around Cooktown and further north (e.g. Iron Range National Park):
+David Mead, especially for guided birdwatching around Cooktown and further north (e.g. Iron Range National Park)and in western Queensland:

 A directory of Australian bird & wildlife friendly accommodation, birdwatching & wildlife tour operators, bird clubs, upcoming birding events and reference information:

 Hartley’s Crocodile Adventure Park, also good for birdwatching-www.crocodileadventures.com